kingqwerty6259/NissanGTRModel/README.md

 # NissanGTRModel
 ![image](https://github.com/user-attachments/assets/9137c65b-ae66-4106-a651-602ec0232b8d)

-This repository contains a 3D model of a Nissan Skyline GT-R R34 created in Blender 4.0.
+This repository contains a 3D model of a Nissan Skyline GT-R R34 created in Blender.
 The model includes the car body and wheels, organized in a hierarchical structure for easy manipulation.

 ## Files and Structure